-- 1. Check the board is powered on (Red LED LD13) and that the bitstream has been loaded (Green "DONE" LED LD12) - 2.
+- 1. Check the board is powered on and that the bitstream has been loaded (Most boards have a "DONE" LED to indicate this) - 2.
 Your board and PC/laptop must be on the same network, or have a direct network connection.
 Check that you can ping the board (hostname, or IP address) from a command prompt or terminal on your host PC: